 Bazinga!
 Think you know everything about The Big Bang Theory?
 Think again.
-From real-life science credentials to surprising set secrets and running gags you might have missed, this sitcom was as layered as Sheldon’s spot on the couch.
+This sitcom included real-life science credentials.
+It had surprising set secrets.
+There were running gags you might have missed.
+It was as layered as Sheldon’s spot on the couch.

-Whether you’re a casual viewer or a rerun binger who still engages in heated debates about the elevator, these behind-the-scenes facts are guaranteed to captivate you more than a malfunctioning particle accelerator.
+Whether you’re a casual viewer or a rerun binger, you might still engage in heated debates about the elevator.
+These behind-the-scenes facts are guaranteed to captivate you more than a malfunctioning particle accelerator.

 The nerdy origins: A show born of science and sarcasm

-Created by comedy king Chuck Lorre and screenwriter Bill Prady, The Big Bang Theory made its debut on CBS on 24 September 2007 and ran until 16 May 2019.
+Comedy king Chuck Lorre and screenwriter Bill Prady created The Big Bang Theory.
+It made its debut on CBS on 24 September 2007.
+The show ran until 16 May 2019.
 With 12 seasons and a global fanbase, it became one of the most-watched sitcoms of the 21st century.

-Set in Pasadena, California, the show revolves around socially awkward geniuses Leonard Hofstadter and Sheldon Cooper—both physicists at Caltech—and their attempts to make sense of everyday life, dating, and pop culture.
+The show is set in Pasadena, California.
+It revolves around socially awkward geniuses Leonard Hofstadter and Sheldon Cooper.
+They are both physicists at Caltech.
+Their journey involves attempts to make sense of everyday life.
+They also explore dating and pop culture.

 Are you looking for more shows that appeal to geeks?
 Check out Top Comedy Series for Science Lovers